The Ultimate Mattress Run | Hacking Hotel Rewards for Free Rooms with Hilton!

 - Up to a 100,000 point sign up bonus (that's 20 free nights at category one hotels!)

-- Automatic Gold Status (late checkout, free water, 5th award night free, milestone bonuses, upgrades, free breakfast, and more!)
+- Automatic Gold Status (late checkout, free bottled water, 5th award night free, milestone bonuses, room upgrades, free breakfast, and more!)

-- Priority Pass Select, with 10 free visits per membership year
+- Priority Pass Select, with 10 free visits per calendar year

 - 12x points per dollar spent at Hilton properties